open-source-worlds/zelda-archaeology/CONTRIBUTOR.md

 ### Start conversations by creating an 'Issue'

-Don't let the name fool you, [Issues](https://github.com/wScottSh/zelda-archaeology/issues) is the most powerful comment and discussion tool ever made.
+Don't let the name fool you, the [Issues](https://github.com/wScottSh/zelda-archaeology/issues) section of GitHub is the most powerful comment and discussion tool ever made.
-The name comes from their original purpose - to keep track of software bugs - so the tool has lots of built-in capabilities for expressing that level of detail.
+The name comes from its original purpose - to keep track of software bugs - so the tool has lots of built-in capabilities for expressing that level of detail.

 Which is lucky for us, because even though we're not discussing software changes, we *are* discussing detailed concepts that sometimes need more than mere words.
 So even though they're called Issues, know that Issues are a place to have conversations related to *ZA*.

 If you have an idea, do a quick search in the [Issues](https://github.com/wScottSh/zelda-archaeology/issues).
-The search feature is very powerful.
-And the tags assigned to different threads are there to help sort through everything.
+The search feature is very powerful, and the tags assigned to different threads are there to help sort through everything.

 If you find something already there, go ahead and add your voice to the conversation.
 If you don't find what you're looking for, go ahead and start a new thread by clicking the big '**New Issue**' button.

 Some open source projects lock down the Issues for very specific kinds of discussions.
-For *ZA* though, we feel that Issues are a fantastic place to have more general conversations.
+Here at *ZA* though, we feel that Issues are a fantastic place to have more general conversations.
 And if there are specific things to note, like typos or feature requests, those can easily be highlighted and filtered via tags.

 What I'm saying is, don't shy away from creating [Issues](https://github.com/wScottSh/zelda-archaeology/issues).